18F/handbook/_pages/how-we-work/glossary.md

 * **SLT** - Senior Leadership Team.

-* **USDS** - The [United States Digital Service](http://www.whitehouse.gov/photos-and-video/video/2014/08/20/introducing-us-digital-service) reports to the White House.
+* **USDS** - The [United States Digital Service](https://www.usds.gov/) is a startup at The White House, using design and technology to deliver better services to the American people.

 * **UX** - User experience.
 Basically, this means building things with a focus on who the user is and what they want to do, rather than just what it should look like.